zenorocha/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md

 ## Build and Test

 The CI service will automatically execute builds for any of the following events: commits are merged into the DXP Cloud repository, pull requests with changes are sent to the repository, or `lcp deploy` is invoked using the Command Line Interface (CLI) to deploy to a DXP Cloud environment.
 The `CI` service in the `infra` environment can be modified to include additional pipeline steps, including testing.
-See the article on [Builds](../build-and-deploy/builds-deployments.md) for more information.
+See the article on [Continuous Integration](../platform-services/continuous-integration.md) for more information.

 Navigate to the `Builds` tab to see all builds that have been initiated.
 Pending, passed, or failed builds are all displayed.
 If the build passes CI, then the Cloud console will offer the option in the UI to deploy the passing build to any applicable environment.